 WRONG.
 That’s only true for plastered walls.

 Apparently, houses built in the 90s glued wallpaper directly onto drywall.
 Builders did not expect homeowners to switch out wallpaper (ill thought out).
 For those of you who are reading and don’t know about drywall, drywall is plaster between thick sheets of paper.
 Trying to “unglue” wallpaper from paper is an extremely difficult task.
 I set out to do a nearly impossible assignment.
+All the trash residue from such a makeover can be disposed with the help of services like rubbish collection dublin.

 Because the wallpaper is glued on drywall, our project became this: peel wallpaper and be careful to not damage the drywall to badly, spackle the drywall damage then dry, sand down the walls to make it even, primer and another day to dry, texturize the walls then dry, sand to even out the texture, primer again and dry, and finally paint and allow for it to dry.
 8 total steps but with 5 days of drying in between jobs.
 This project became a 2 week task with multiple trips to Home Depot.